Clingy Dogs: Is Your Dog a Velcro Dog?

 Velcro dogs want to be close to their owner, dogs that suffer from separation anxiety panic when they’re away from their owner.

 Many dogs that exhibit separation anxiety have a tendency to be velcro dogs as well, but not all velcro dogs have separation anxiety.
 Separation anxiety is specific to when you leave your dog.
-A velcro dog exhibits closeness behaviors while you’re home.
+A velcro dog exhibits clingy behaviors while you’re home.

-Separation Anxiety Symptoms in Dogs:
+Separation Anxiety Symptoms in Dogs

 - Barking or howling when you’re gone